 - Press Windows Key + R and enter %appdata%.
 Press Enter.

-- When the Roaming folder opens, locate Skype folder and rename it to Skype_old.
+- When the Roaming folder opens, locate the Skype folder and rename it to Skype_old.

 - Press Windows Key + R again and type %temp%/skype.
 Press Enter or click OK.

 - Try to start Skype again and check if the problem still persists.